-Kahneman and Tversky explain how we have a System 1 and System 2 within our brain.
+Kahneman, in his book Thinking Fast and Slow, explains how we have a System 1 and System 2 within our brain.

 System 1 is quick to react and come to a conclusion.
 Whenever you do not have to think or analyze to act, it’s your system 1 in effect.
 In simple words, we call it intuition.
 All your emotions originate from system 1.